twbs/bootstrap/docs/4.1/components/popovers.md

 - Specify `container: 'body'` to avoid rendering problems in more complex components (like our input groups, button groups, etc).
 - Triggering popovers on hidden elements will not work.
 - Popovers for `.disabled` or `disabled` elements must be triggered on a wrapper element.
 - When triggered from anchors that wrap across multiple lines, popovers will be centered between the anchors' overall width.
-Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.
+Use `.text-nowrap` on your `<a>`s to avoid this behavior.
 - Popovers must be hidden before their corresponding elements have been removed from the DOM.

 Keep reading to see how popovers work with some examples.